 Host header to

-specify a bucket, the bucket does appear in the HTTP Request-URI.
+specify a bucket, the bucket does not appear in the HTTP Request-URI.
 However, the

 CanonicalizedResource continues to include the bucket.
 Query

 string parameters might also appear in the Request-URI but are not included in

 CanonicalizedResource.
 For more information, see Virtual Hosting of Buckets.